DETAILED ACTION

 Devereaux teaches reagents necessary for binding assays which are incorporated into a porous material and a carrier matrix (abstract).
 The lyophilization can be done on the reagent to avoid the need for cold storage (abstract) and also to extend reagent stability and facilitate the handling and packaging of the reagent (col 8, lns 35-38).

 It would have been prima facie obvious to prepare the encapsulated composition of Wyndham wherein the product comprises multiple encapsulation shells and reagents that can be released in each shell, further wherein the release can be initiated by a change in temperature, ionization, or both.
+Each encapsulation shell can be released by different triggers, as taught in the examples.
 That being said, however, it must be remembered that “[w]hen a patent simply arranges old elements with each performing the same function it had been known to perform and yields no more than one would expect from such an arrangement, the combination is obvious.”
 KSR v.
 Teleflex, 127 S.Ct.
 1727, 1740 (2007) (quoting Sakraida v.
 A.G.
 Pro, 425 U.S. 273, 282 (1976)). “[W]hen the question is whether a patent claiming the combination of elements of prior art is obvious,” the relevant question is “whether the improvement is more than the predictable use of prior art elements according to their established functions.”
 (Id.).
 Addressing the issue of obviousness, the Supreme Court noted that the analysis under 35 USC 103 “need not seek out precise teachings directed to the specific subject matter of the challenged claim, for a court can take account of the inferences and creative steps that a person of ordinary skill in the art would employ.”
 KSR at 1741.
 The Court emphasized that “[a] person of ordinary skill is… a person of ordinary creativity, not an automaton.”
 Id. at 1742.
 Consistent with this reasoning, it would have been obvious to have selected various combinations of shell components, reagents, scaffolding, chromatographic material, activated carbon, and housing components from within a prior art disclosure, to arrive at compositions “yielding no more than one would expect from such an arrangement.”
-The resulting composition renders obvious the claimed shell surrounding an interior compartment (secondary shell) both of which release their contents in response to a condition.
-Said condition can be temperature, ionization, or both.
+The resulting composition renders obvious the claimed shell surrounding an interior compartment (secondary shell) both of which release their contents in response to a different trigger/condition.
+Said trigger/condition can be temperature, ionization, or both.
 Because the composition of Wyndham can be used as a sample preparation device, it would have been obvious to include a sample preparation reagent.
 The resulting composition can comprise a sample preparation reagent along with the aforementioned activated carbon, wherein the reagent can be formed as a hydrogel, thus rendering obvious instant claims 185-188, and 190-193.

 Regarding claim 189, the thickness of the shell (i.e. width) is variable based on the desired release rate of the reagent.
 Therefore any thickness that results in a suitable release would have been obvious.
 That being said and in lieu of objective evidence of unexpected results, the shell thickness can be viewed as a variable which achieves the recognized result of adjusting the composition to the desired release rate.
 The optimum or workable range of shell thickness can be accordingly characterized as routine optimization and experimentation (see MPEP 2144.05 (II)B). “[Discovery of an optimum value of a result effective variable in a known process is ordinarily within the skill of the art.”
 In re Boesch, 617 F.2d 272, 276 (CCPA 1980).
 Appellants provide no evidence of any secondary consideration such as unexpected results that would render the optimized amounts of shell thickness nonobvious.